Raffaella Carrà: Fashion and pop icon

-Carrà's style and stage presence was praised by liberal critics in the 70s and 80s, becoming a fashion icon over the years.
+Carrà's style and stage presence were praised by liberal critics in the 70s and 80s, becoming a fashion icon over the years.
 The distinctive feature that made Carrà iconic was her platinum bob cut.

-Vogue Espana defined Carrà's outfits "visionary" and "controlled transgression" by the time she wore them, as a "new expressive shapes that were openly opposed to the established canons of patriarchal rulership, in a heretofore unthinkable kind of cathodic empowerment".
+Vogue Espana defined Carrà's outfits as "visionary" and "controlled transgression" by the time she wore them, as a "new expressive shapes that were openly opposed to the established canons of patriarchal rulership, in a heretofore unthinkable kind of cathodic empowerment".

 With Mina and Patty Pravo, Carrà is considered one of the pioneers of camp style, being cited at The Anna Wintour Costume Center, wing of the Metropolitan Museum of Art, during the spring 2019 exhibition by Gucci's Alessandro Michele.